 Campus Wide Traingings

 •Skills Enhancement - This session will serve as a check in for participants who have already gone through the WeSpeak WeStand Bystander Training as they progress in using their new skill set.
 It is an opportunity to practice and brainstorm the skills participants have found to be particularly difficult to use and will also provide time for sharing intervention success stories in order to empower one another.
-Check back for Spring 2014 training dates.
+Check back for Fall 2014 training dates.